Chapter 3 - Military Service during Hostilities (INA 329)

 B. Honorable Service

-Qualifying military service is honorable service in the Selected Reserve of the Ready Reserve or active duty service in the U.S. Army, Navy, Marine Corps, Air Force, or Coast Guard.
-Service in a National Guard Unit may also qualify.
-[3]
+Qualifying military service is honorable service in the Selected Reserve of the Ready Reserve or active duty service in the U.S. Army, Navy, Marine Corps, Air Force, Space Force, or Coast Guard.
+Service in the National Guard may also qualify.[5]
+In general, international cadets attending U.S. military academies are not considered to have served in the U.S. armed forces.[6]

 C. National Guard Service

-An applicant filing on the basis of military service during hostilities [4] who has National Guard service may qualify if he or she has honorable service in either the U.S. armed forces or in the Selected Reserve of the Ready Reserve.
-[5] USCIS does not require proof of federal activation for a National Guard applicant if the applicant served in the Selected Reserve of the Ready Reserve during a designated period of hostility.
-[6]
+An applicant filing on the basis of military service during hostilities[9] who has National Guard service may qualify if the applicant has honorable service in either the U.S. armed forces or in the Selected Reserve of the Ready Reserve.[10]
+USCIS does not require proof of federal activation for a National Guard applicant if the applicant served in the Selected Reserve of the Ready Reserve during a designated period of hostility.[11]

 D. Designated Periods of Hostilities